Guest speakers urge CF school district to speed up pool timeline

 - Approved an average total package increase of 3% for secretarial-clerical, IT services, bus drivers and mechanics, and a 3.04% increase for coordinators, supervisors and managers.

-- Approved an increase of 2.9% for administers, principals and associate principals, excluding the superintendent.
+- Approved an increase of 2.9% for administrators, principals and associate principals, excluding the superintendent.

 Get local news delivered to your inbox!